normalday843812/engineering-portfolio/README.md

 ## Credits

 Almost all code and the banana model are my own work.
 Icons are provided by [Bootstrap Icons](https://icons.getbootstrap.com/) under the MIT License.
 Webfonts served via Google Fonts.
+Favicon credits are attached in the about.txt